If you’re struggling to repay your payday loan on time or in full, you should contact your lender as soon as possible.

-Not only should this help to minimise any penalty charges and interest you incur, lenders are obliged under Office of Fair Trading (OFT) guidance to help you.
+Not only should this help to minimise any penalty charges and interest you incur and prevent you accumulating more debt, lenders are obliged under Office of Fair Trading (OFT) rules to help you.

 The OFT’s Irresponsible Lending Guidance requires lenders to treat borrowers in financial difficulty fairly and with forbearance, which means they should work with you to come up with a plan to repay your debt over a reasonable timescale.